vitaly-t/pg-iterator/README.md

 TypeScript wrapper for [pg-query-stream], to produce safe, strongly-typed `AsyncIterable`-s.

+It offers a fully asynchronous way to stream data from Postgres, row-by-row, which you can handle either natively ( via `for await ()`) or an iterable library of your choice, like RxJs etc.

 ### Using `Pool`

-When using an existing [Pool] object, this library will automatically acquire the connection, create `AsyncIterable` from a `query` and release the connection once the stream has depleted.
+When using an existing [Pool] object, this library will automatically acquire the connection, create `AsyncIterable` from a `query` and release the connection, once the stream has depleted.

 Class [QueryIterablePool] implements such functionality.